Zvereman/grippercpp/README.md

 - Get a chart of gripper position change over the last 10 seconds

 This is an open project and anyone can use it for their own purposes. :)

+V 1.2.3

+- Added 3D demonstration of gripper position
+- Moved to Qt6 for better performance